 Visa applications for travellers to Australia may be lodged either on-line (where permitted or required) or through an Australian Visa Application Centre (AVAC).
 Applications for Australian citizenship may also be lodged on-line or through an AVAC.

 The AVAC can assist you with pre-lodgement information about visas and citizenship, and with lodging your application.
 Where you are required to apply for your visa on-line and cannot access the internet the AVAC may be able to assist you.
 The AVAC is the only channel through which you may lodge paper applications.
 Visa applications cannot be accepted at the Australian High Commission, Port Moresby, or the Australian Consulate-General, Lae.

 The AVAC in Papua New Guinea is located at:

 corner of Hunter Street and Champion Parade

 The AVAC is open 8.30am to 4.30pm from Monday to Friday (except public holidays).

 You may contact the AVAC by telephone on (+675) 74 111 751, from 8.00am to 5.00pm from Monday to Friday (except public holidays).

 You may contact the AVAC by e-mail at email@example.com

 The AVAC website is www.ttsaustralia.com

-Visa and citizenship applications lodged by residents in Papua New Guinea are generally processed in the Immigration & Border Protection Office in the Australian High Commission, Port Moresby.
-Once you have lodged your application, if you have any inquiries you may contact the office by e-mail email@example.com
+Visa and citizenship applications lodged by residents in Papua New Guinea are generally processed by the Australian High Commission, Suva, or by a relevant office in Australia.
+Once you have lodged your application, if you have any inquiries you may contact the Suva office by e-mail firstname.lastname@example.org